davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 Let's take a sec to understand that a 16-digit credit number actually represents two pieces of information.
 The first 15 digits are the "real" credit number, called the *payload*.
 The final digit of the credit card number is called the *checksum*.
 To determine whether a given credit card number is valid, there's a slick algorithm that does some transformations on the payload to render it down to a single number, and then it checks it against the checksum.
 If the credit card number is valid, then the payload and checksum "matches" in pre-defined way.

 - Download the lab file, extract it, and open it up.
 For this project, you don't need to make any changes to the `Main` or the `GUI` class.
+I expect that `GUI` will not compile because you haven't provided a couple of methods in `CCValidator`.

 - Open the `CCValidator` class.
 You just need the two instance variables.
 We'll need to store the payload as an int array, and separately, the checksum as just an integer variable.